nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed filter mechanism allows A `Task` to be filtered based on its `TaskDeadline`.
 The command is executed using the `FilterTaskDeadlineCommand` class which extends the `Command` class and the deadline is determined from the `FilterTaskDeadlineParser` class which parses the user input.
-The `TaskList` class will filter the existing task list based on the keyword parsed from the `FilterTaskDeadlineParser` class, and the filtered tasklist will be displayed on the application.
+The `TaskDeadlineContainsDatePredicate` class will filter the existing task list based on the date parsed from the `FilterTaskDeadlineParser` class and return the filtered tasklist, which will be displayed on the application.

 Given below is an example usage scenario and how the filter mechanism behaves at each step.